the-teachingRSE-project/competencies/competencies.md

 # Appendix {#sec:appendix}

-## An Example Master's Programme for Research Software Engineering
+## An Example Master's Programme for Research Software Engineering {#subsec:examplemaster}

 The target audience for such a master's programme would be students holding a bachelor's degree from a domain science, which we will call "home domain" in the following.
 There is explicitly